influxdata/telegraf/plugins/inputs/sqlserver/README.md

   ## A list of queries to include.
   # include_query = []

   ## A list of queries to explicitly ignore.
-QDS queries are excluded by default.
+Query Store queries are excluded by default.
   # exclude_query = [AzureSQLDBQueryStoreRuntimeStatistics, AzureSQLDBQueryStoreWaitStatistics]

   ## Queries enabled by default for database_type = "AzureSQLManagedInstance" are -